MCSRLauncher/metabolism/README.md

 # Metabolism
 Generation for Minecraft game and loader metadata - possible future implementation in TypeScript.

-For the time being [this repo](https://github.com/TheKodeToad/metabolism-test) mirrors the latest commit - and you can use the generated output by setting your Metadata URL to https://thekodetoad.github.io/metabolism-test/output/.
+You can use the generated output by setting your Metadata URL to https://mcsrlauncher.github.io/meta/.

 ## Usage
 First, run `bun install`.